Gambia was a British colony for two hundred years – from 1765 until 1965!

 Allegedly, no area of Gambia is populated by a single ethnic group.

-During elections, Gambians vote using a stone in a private booth; they are presented with holes in the ground marked with each candidate, they drop the stone in the hole they choose and done!
+During elections, Gambians vote using a stone or marble in a private booth; they are presented with holes in the ground marked with each candidate, they drop the stone in the hole they choose and done!
 Very eco-friendly, saves on paper!

 The Gambian Dalasi is the official currency here.